 The

-virtual network exist on the hardware node.
+enp0s6physical adapter and thenetwork1virtual network exist on the hardware node.
 For information on creating virtual networks, see Section 5.4.1.1, “Creating Virtual Networks”. -

 The

-physical adapter is connected to the local network. -
+enp0s6physical adapter is connected to the local network. -

 The

-physical adapter is created.
+br1network bridge for theenp0s6physical adapter is created.
 For information on creating network bridges, see Section 5.4.1.2, “Creating Network Bridges for Physical Network Adapters”. -

 The container

-virtual network.
+MyCTis connected to thenetwork1virtual network.
 Detailed information on joining virtual machines and containers to virtual networks is given in Section 5.4.2.3, “Connecting Containers to Virtual Networks” and Section 5.4.3.3, “Connecting Virtual Machines to Virtual Networks”.

 # prlsrvctl net set network1 -i enp0s6

-physical adapter has been successfully added to the network1
+To check that the enp0s6 physical adapter has been successfully added to the network1 virtual network, you can execute the following command:

 # prlsrvctl net list